YSTEMandChess/app.ystemandchess.com/README.md

 Within the root of this directory type `cd src`

-Within the src directory type `mdkir environments && cd environments`
+Within the src directory type `mkdir environments && cd environments`

 Now you need to create the two environment files within this directory with this command `touch environment.ts && touch environment.prod.ts`